 Currently, we're developing a one-click open platform for field researchers and explorers, empowering individuals to reverse engineer ad targeting, creating a space for St. Louis residents to examine the lived geographies of their city, instrumenting a glacier, working on our annual publication, installing a data sculpture celebrating immigration in one of the world's busiest public spaces, and examining the reach of one of the world's largest social networks.

-In the past you may have caught us bringing dialogue about immigration to the busiest place on earth, helping protect elephant populations in Africa, creating public art installations visualizing pain data, engaging citizen scientists to connect joint pain with weather conditions, explaining viral predictivity with the poop emoji, visualizing the resonance of Einstein's theory of general relativity, publishing a journal, performing MoMA's 120,000 object collections database, mapping ambulances in rural India, visualizing the history of space travel in NASA's own words, empowering individuals to reverse engineer ad targeting, giving voice to vast criminal bot networks, investigating systems of drug counterfeiting in Nigeria, mapping millions of meetings across one of the world's largest corporations, staging a live data expedition through one of Africa's most biodiverse wilderness areas, augmenting a stage performance of a Supreme Court Case, breaking down a 500 millisecond online ad auction, showing the origin of the fruits and vegetables we eat, remixing the works of Shakespeare, examining eBay as a cultural artifact, imagining the inner lives of literary hotel guests, projecting the nightly news onto a five story building in Texas, exploring the history of popular science, analyzing sharing activitiy over social networks, and designing an algorithmic layout system for the 9/11 memorial.
+In the past you may have caught us bringing dialogue about immigration to the busiest place on earth, helping protect elephant populations in Africa, creating public art installations visualizing pain data, engaging citizen scientists to connect joint pain with weather conditions, explaining viral predictivity with the poop emoji, visualizing the resonance of Einstein's theory of general relativity, publishing a journal, performing MoMA's 120,000 object collections database, mapping ambulances in rural India, visualizing the history of space travel in NASA's own words, empowering individuals to reverse engineer ad targeting, giving voice to vast criminal bot networks, investigating systems of drug counterfeiting in Nigeria, mapping millions of meetings across one of the world's largest corporations, staging a live data expedition through one of Africa's most biodiverse wilderness areas, augmenting a stage performance of a Supreme Court Case, breaking down a 500 millisecond online ad auction, showing the origin of the fruits and vegetables we eat, remixing the works of Shakespeare, examining eBay as a cultural artifact, imagining the inner lives of literary hotel guests, projecting the nightly news onto a five story building in Texas, exploring the history of popular science, analyzing sharing activity over social networks, and designing an algorithmic layout system for the 9/11 memorial.